 - the officer or campus security authority believe the report was made in good faith (not rumor or hearsay)

-Note: Clery crimes are recorded in the year they are reported whether or not they occurred in that year.
+Note: : Under the Clery Act, crimes are reflected in the crime statistics in the year they are reported, whether or not they occurred in that year.

 There’s an important distinction between USC’s patrol boundaries and Clery reporting boundaries.

 Our patrol and response area ranges much further than Clery boundaries.
 In the interest of community safety, DPS monitors areas that aren’t owned by USC but where many students reside in public housing, and assists LAPD in patrolling surrounding neighborhoods 24 hours a day.

 Clery reports only include areas owned and maintained by USC or public thoroughfares immediately adjacent to USC .
 For this reason, numbers in the Clery report may differ from the LAPD’s area crime reports.